-- 3. Students are to prepare and present an in-depth analysis of a local Christian Community/Church.(25%) Guidelines will be provided at the beginning of the course.
+3. MDiv.
+Students are to prepare and present an in-depth analysis of a local Christian Community/Church.
+MTS students may, if they wish, prepare and present an in-depth analysis of a local mission initiative (or if they prefer they may do a Church along with the Mdiv. students).
+(25%) Guidelines will be provided at the beginning of the course.
 Presentations will begin on Week 8 during the seminar portion of the class.
-Written reports are due on Week 8. (written reports should be approximately 8 pages).
-Please note that the presentations are to be a maximum of 15-20 minutes in order to allow time for questions. - 4.
-Final Paper 3000-3500 words.
-(25%) Write a paper on one of the following missional leaders: Dorothy Day, John Perkins.
+Written reports are due on Week 8.

+- 4. Final Paper 3000- 3500 words.
+(25%) Write a paper one of the following missional leaders: Dietrich Bonhoeffer, Dorothy Day, John Perkins.
 You will describe their theology of mission, their formation for ministry, their character and their leadership.
 Some of the questions you may want to address include: How did their theology shape their praxis?
-What is their understanding of mission or the Missio Dei?
 What significant events or people helped form/shape them for ministry?
 What was/is their theology and practice of leadership and mission?
 Due exam week. - 5.
 Readings, attendance and class participation (10%).
-Lectures and class time are integral to the course.
-Students are expected to come to class having completed the assigned readings.
-Missing 2 or more class meetings without prior authorization and medical documentation will be cause for a failing grade in the course as per 11.4.3 in the Basic Degree handbook.